 Alcohol-impaired drivers are responsible for 31 percent of all traffic-related deaths along with thousands of injuries every year.
 Recovering from injuries following a drunk driving incident is undoubtedly an incredibly difficult and emotional time as it is, so you should not have to worry about medical bills and lost wages too.
-If you or a loved one were a victim of drunk driving, you may quality for DUI compensation under the Florida Crimes Compensation Act.
+If you or a loved one were a victim of drunk driving, you may qualify for DUI compensation under the Florida Crimes Compensation Act.
 Read on to learn about the qualifications.

 Who Qualifies for DUI Accident Compensation?